 ArcGIS Server provides a read-only mode that allows you to control changes to the site.
 Enabling this mode prohibits the publishing of new services and blocks most administrative operations.
 Your existing services function as they previously did.
 For example, you can still edit data in feature services when the site is in read-only mode.

 By default, your site is set to editable mode.
 This means that the site is open to administrative configuration and new services can be published.
-See Change the ArcGIS Server site mode in Manager for steps on how to switch between site modes in Manager.
+See Change the ArcGIS Server site mode for steps on how to switch between site modes in Manager.

 Certain administrative operations are still available in read-only mode, such as adding or removing machines from a site and querying logs.
 See Administrative operations and ArcGIS Server site mode for a list of which administrative actions are available and which are disabled when the site is in read-only mode.

 When you switch to read-only mode, site configuration files are copied to a local repository on each machine in the site.
 This allows the site to read from the local repository in the event of a failure connecting to the configuration store and input directory.
 The site can operate in a degraded capacity that allows access to the ArcGIS Server Administrator Directory, ArcGIS Server Manager, and ArcGIS Services directory, and keeps most services running as expected.

 If the site is operating in a degraded capacity, the limited administrative operations that function when the site is in read-only mode are no longer available.
 Your services will function as expected with the following exceptions: